Diffeological Principal Bundles and Principal Infinity Bundles: Introduction

-where $B^k A$ is the $k$-th delooping of $A$, if it exists.
-This allows for a robust framework with which one can study more exotic cohomology theories, such as twisted, equivariant or differential refinements of general cohomology theories.
+The second framework is higher topos theory.
+Here the objects of interest are $\infty$-stacks over the site $\cart$ of cartesian spaces, or more colloquially known as smooth $\infty$-groupoids.
+Many constructions of classical differential geometry can be extended to smooth $\infty$-groupoids, with interesting applications.
+One such extension is the notion of a principal $\infty$-bundle, as defined in \cite{NSSGeneral} and \cite{NSSPresentations}.
+Classical principal bundles and non-abelian bundle gerbes are particular examples of principal $\infty$-bundles.
+Principal $\infty$-bundles allow for a robust framework wherein one can study twisted, equivariant or differential refinements of generalized cohomology theories.
 For more on this theory we recommend the texts \cite{fiorenza2011cech}, \cite{amabel2021differential}, \cite{schreiber2013differential}, \cite{bunke2013differential}.
-In this paper we will use the presentation of this theory by simplicial presheaves.
-Thus the reader does not need to be comfortable with $\infty$-categories in order to read this paper.
+In this paper, we will use the presentation of this theory by simplicial presheaves.
+Thus, the reader does not need to be comfortable with the language of $\infty$-categories in order to read this paper.

-Our contribution is to give a connection between the above mentioned frameworks.
-Baez-Hoffnung proved in \cite{baez2009convenient} that the category of diffeological spaces is equivalent to the category of concrete sheaves on $\cart$, which is a full subcategory of the category of sheaves on $\cart$.
-Thus we can think of any diffeological space as a certain kind of sheaf.
-The category of sheaves includes into the category of simplicial presheaves $\spre(\cart)$, which has a simplicial model category structure on it, called the local projective model structure.
-Therefore higher topos theory tells us that if $A$ is an $\infty$-sheaf, namely a simplicial presheaf satisfying a condition called \textbf{descent}, then cohomology of a diffeological space $X$ with coefficients in $A$ is given by derived mapping space

-where $Q$ is a cofibrant replacement functor in the local projective model structure.
-We are in the lucky situation that this functor has a simple and explicit description when $X$ is a discrete simplicial presheaf, i.e. a presheaf, thanks to Dugger \cite{dugger2001universal}.
-This realization allows us to connect the theory of diffeological spaces to the theory of smooth $\infty$-groupoids.

-Let $X$ be a diffeological space, and let $B = \coprod_{p \in \cat{Plot}(X)} U_p$ denote the \textbf{nebula} of $X$, namely the coproduct of the domains of all of its plots.
-There is a canonical projection map $\pi: B \to X$.
-Let $M$ denote the diffeological monoid whose elements are smooth maps $f: B \to B$ making the following diagram commute: